JAYSIN122/mexplainbe4/codex_prompt.md

 Edit
 export DB_URL=postgresql://user:pass@localhost:5432/gti   # or sqlite:///gti.db
 export APP_ENV=prod
-export DISABLE_SYNTHETIC=true
 export DATA_DIR=$PWD/data
+# All data must come from live or archival sources.
+# The system fails if these sources are missing; there is no placeholder fallback.
 Ensure dirs exist

 bash
 Copy